Free Practice STAAR Test Questions

 The correct answer is B.

-The passage states that gardening is good for you because it "gets you outside in the fresh air and sunshine (which is healthy) and helps you learn about nature and where food comes from."
+The text explains that gardening is good for you because it gets you outside in the fresh air and sunshine (which is healthy) and helps you learn about nature and where food comes from.
+Thus, the correct answer is B. It gets you outside and is educational.

 Answer the following question: